Sevixdd/llama2-vscode-extension/README.md

 ## To use this repo

 1. Install "Llama2 GPT code helper" VSCode extension.
-2. Write a text prompt about your problem or what you need help on.
+2. CTRL+SHIFT+P to open the search bar and search for Llama2 GPT CodePilot
+3. Select it and write the textprompt you want the code about and the progrmaming language in the input bar above.
+4. It takes around 1 minute
-3. Copy the result Llama2 offered you within the
+5. Copy the result Llama2 offered you within the